ZeroXVM/Password-Generator/README.md

 Well it depends.
 Do you have an account for a paid service?
 Do you want it to be hacked?
 Or perhaps you have one for a popular game, and you don't want it getting stolen?
 That's why this is here.
 I have used this for years, all my accounts are perfectly safe due to this tool.
 However, if there's a choice, you should also **enable 2FA if possible**.
 ## Installation
 ### For Linux users
 Just type `apt install xclip` in the terminal.
-If you're not using apt, replace it with what package manager you're using.
-Then you're done, if you haven't downloaded the source but downloaded the prebuilt app, type `./passgen` to run it.
+If you're not using apt, replace it with what package manager you're using, then you're done.
+If you haven't downloaded the source but downloaded the prebuilt app, type `./passgen` to run it.
 ### For Windows users
 Do not install the prebuilt app, it's only there for Linux users.
 Instead, install the source.
 Currently, since this is a Linux based application, you should install [Cygwin](https://www.cygwin.com).
 Afterwards, you should just install the G++ package so that you can actually compile this to run it.